Nexusoft/nw-modules-documentation/developer-guide/nxs_package.json.md

 - Type: `string`
 - Constraints: [internal file paths](#internal-file-paths)

 Path to the icon of you module.
-Currently there are 2 formats `.svg` and `.png` are supported for module icons.

-If the `entry` field is not specified, by default the wallet will look for a file named `icon.svg`, if still not found, it will look for `icon.png` (both in the top level directory of your module).
-If none of the above are found, a default icon will be used.
+See [Module icon](./module-icon.md) for more details.

 ### `author`